asimkhan8107/Keypad-Scanner/README.md

 - **Keypad:** 4 rows (R0 - R3) and 3 columns (C0 - C2), making 12 buttons (3x4).
 - **Microcontroller/Circuit block:** This is labeled as "Keypad scanner, debouncer, & decoder".
 - **Resistors:** Connected to ground.

+The overall block diagram of the circuit is presented in Figure 4-42.

+The keypad contains resistors that are connected to ground.
+When a switch is pressed, a path is established from the corresponding column line to the ground.
+If a voltage can be applied on

+                                          the column lines : C0, C1, and C2.

+Then the voltage can be obtained on the row line corresponding to the key that is pressed.
+One among

+                                          the rows : R0, R1, R2, or R3
+will have an active signal.